 David currently works on several collaborative research projects.
 He is PI on a GCRF-funded project that investigates the impact of rapid economic development on ethnic conflict in Myanmar’s borderlands; and CI on an AHRC-funded project exploring the politics of non-state education systems in Myanmar’s conflict zones.
 David also collaborates with colleagues at the LSE and the University of Hong Kong on researching the foreign affairs of rebel groups and the sociology of knowledge in the field of conflict and security studies.
 He is affiliated as an associate fellow at the Global South Unit in the International Relations Department of the London School of Economics, where he did his doctoral studies.

-David uses photography in his research.
-He organised the exhibition "A View from the Border", portraying everyday life in rebel-held territories of northern Myanmar in 2015.
+David also seeks to further the development of critical methods in conflict and security studies, drawing on audio-visual artefacts and using photography in his research.
+He organised the exhibition "A View from the Border", portraying everyday life in rebel-held territories of northern Myanmar with two Kachin photojournalists Hkun Li and Hkun Lat.
 His photograph "When War Becomes Reality" won the LSE Research Festival photography category in 2016.

 Brenner, David.
 2019.
 Rebel Politics: A Political Sociology of Armed Struggle in Myanmar's Borderlands.
 Ithaca: Cornell University Press.
 ISBN 9781501740091